dart-lang/site-www/src/language/collections.md

 description: Summary of the different types of collections in Dart.
 ---

+Lists, sets, and maps are all collections in Dart.
+You can learn more about each in the [Collections][] section of the Library tour, and on the [Generics][] page.

 ## Lists

 Perhaps the most common collection in nearly every programming language